junxit/us-congress-bills-110/metadata.md

 - 2008-07-23 — Mr. Lewis (GA) moved to suspend the rules and pass the bill.
 - 2008-07-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 37 (Roll no. 518). (text: CR H6833)
 - 2008-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 37 (Roll no. 518).(text: CR H6833)
+- 2008-07-24 — Received in the Senate and Read twice and referred to the Committee on Finance.
+- 2008-09-10 — Amendment SA 5427 agreed to in Senate by Unanimous Consent.
+- 2008-09-10 — Amendment SA 5427 proposed by Senator Boxer for Senator Baucus. (consideration: CR S8257; text: CR S8257) To change the date of restoration.
+- 2008-09-10 — Cleared for White House.
+- 2008-09-10 — Measure laid before Senate by unanimous consent. (consideration: CR S8256-8264)
+- 2008-09-10 — Message on Senate action sent to the House.
+- 2008-09-10 — Passed Senate with an amendment by Voice Vote. (text: CR S8263)
+- 2008-09-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S8263)
+- 2008-09-10 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2008-09-10 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2008-09-10 — Senate amendment agreed to: Amendment SA 5427 agreed to in Senate by Unanimous Consent.
+- 2008-09-10 — Senate amendment proposed (on the floor): Amendment SA 5427 proposed by Senator Boxer for Senator Baucus.(consideration: CR S8257; text: CR S8257)
+- 2008-09-10 — Senate amendment submitted
+- 2008-09-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2008-09-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6532.
+- 2008-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-11 — Mr. Lewis (GA) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8039-8043, H8045)
+- 2008-09-11 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 376 - 29 (Roll no. 587). (text as House agreed to Senate amendment: CR H8039)
+- 2008-09-11 — Presented to President.
+- 2008-09-11 — Presented to President.
+- 2008-09-11 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 376 - 29 (Roll no. 587).(text as House agreed to Senate amendment: CR H8039)